Ghosting on tables is hurting our restaurants more than ever.

 You would think it goes without saying; that the right thing to do is either show up for your booking on time or cancel the booking if you cannot make it.
 However, it seems this concept is lost on some.

 When Victorian Premier Daniel Andrews gave regional Victoria the green light to move to step three of the roadmap, restaurants and pubs rejoiced at the news they desperately needed to survive.

 It’s seating indoors that is making life tricky.
-Venues can open with a cap of 10 people seated indoors per space – with up to two spaces per venue (for a maximum of 20 customers) – and the four-square metre rule must be applied.
+Venues can open with a cap of 10 people seated indoors per space – with up to four spaces per venue (for a maximum of 40 customers) – and the four-square metre rule must be applied.
 There’s also a two-hour limit on bookings for groups of less than 10 people.